 Southern Bokeelia

-Central Bokeelia sounds about 45% louder than Eastern Bokeelia to the human ear, a 5.4 dBA gap.
+To the human ear, noise in southeastern Bokeelia sounds about 66% louder than in southern Bokeelia, a 7.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from Pineislandrd Nw/cr78 do you need to be?